Repository Explorer

 • getting started

-• exploring the current sitation
+• exploring the current situation

 • analyze/improve the content

-3. Hierarchy view, collection of most relevant content with in the desktop focus
+3. Hierarchy view, collection of most relevant content within the desktop focus

 4. News section, a “local” desktop news feed, where users can collaborate and share relevant news